Subscribe for 1 or 2 emails a week with new content

 Ask The Ages - Sonny Sharrock (1991)

-A quick story: I was a kid who was really into metal and kind of into jazz (my guitar teacher got me onto it).
+A quick story: I was a kid who was really into metal (due to being a boy in the 80s) and kind of into jazz (due to having a jazz-obsessed guitar teacher).
 VH1 had a modern jazz showcase show called New Visions Jazz.
-On that show one time was “Bill Cosby and Friends” (so maybe that’s why it’s not on YT anymore), where Cosby sort of conducted a band that featured Jack DeJohnette on drums and some cat named Sonny Sharrock on guitar.
+On that show one time was “Bill Cosby and Friends” (so maybe that’s why it’s not on YT anymore) §, where Cosby sort of conducted a band that featured Jack DeJohnette on drums and some cat named Sonny Sharrock on guitar.
 They were working through a pretty standard 80s-modern jazz/funk tune, and then the rest of the musicians quieted, Sonny Sharrock stepped to the front trailling some mad feedback behind him, and changed my life forever.

-Sharrock destroyed me with a massive, spitting, wailing, screaming solo laid down over the mostly smooth funk groove the rest of the band was laying down.
+Sharrock destroyed me with a massive, spitting, wailing, screaming solo laid down over the mostly smooth funk groove the rest of the band had.
 I’d never heard anything so free and fun and awesome.

 Sadly, by the time I was old enough and the Internet existed enough for me to track down his music, Sharrock was already dead at 53.
 But this last record is his magnum opus.